analytics-ufcg/dslmining/examples/hadoop-wiki/README.md

-Exemple of the sixth chapter for hadoop in action write in scala
+Example of the sixth chapter for hadoop in action write in scala

 Before you run you must download the dataset from http://users.on.net/~henry/pagerank/links-simple-sorted.zip